 Our 1930s home has smaller dimensions than you’d expect of houses built in that period (no original wall dimension is anywhere near 4 metres) and I’ve always thought that it feels a bit squeezed.
 You might see what I mean in the existing rear elevation drawing below.
 Happily, the extension we are planning will make the house look much more balanced.

 When I first saw the proposed rear elevation, my previous kitchen ideas basically got blown out of the water.
-I’d always imagined that we’d keep the existing window (or replace it with a better one of the same size) and have an L-shape kitchen with an island, but the architect proposed that we replace the kitchen window with a full sized glazed panel and I absolutely love this idea of tall glazed panels and doors along back of the house.
+I’d always imagined that we’d keep the existing window (or replace it with a better one of the same size) and have an L-shape kitchen with an island, but the architect proposed that we replace the kitchen window with a full sized glazed panel and I love this idea of tall glazed panels and doors along back of the house.
 (The door on the far right is where the utility room will be.)

 So this is how we would like our floor plan to change to create our open plan kitchen-dining-living space, with the help of some big steel beams: